-Diagnostic messages in the Pro-Link and instrument cluster graphic display may be provided as text descriptions or SAE J1587/J1708 fault codes (MID, SID and FMI).
+Diagnostic messages are provided as text descriptions or SAE J1587/J1708 fault codes (MID, SID and FMI).
 A list of these fault codes for ABS follows.

 All ABS fault codes in the Instrument Cluster graphic display have the following for line 1: